LLNL/RAJA/docs/sphinx/user_guide/tutorial/reductions.rst

   * RAJA reduction types
   * RAJA reduction policies

 In the :ref:`dotproduct-label` example, we showed how to use the RAJA sum reduction type.
-The example introduces all of the RAJA supported reduction types: min, max, sum, min-loc, max-loc, and shows how they are used.
-All RAJA reduction types are defined and used similarly.
+The following example uses all supported RAJA reduction types: min, max, sum, min-loc, max-loc.

-.. note:: Multiple RAJA reductions can be combined in any RAJA kernel execution
+.. note:: Multiple RAJA reductions can be combined in any RAJA loop kernel
-          constructs, and the reductions can be combined with any other kernel operations.
+          execution method, and reduction operations can be combined with any other kernel operations.

-We start by allocating an array, using CUDA Unified Memory if CUDA is enabled, and initializing its values in a manner that makes it easy to show what the different reduction types do:
+We start by allocating an array (the memory manager in the example uses CUDA Unified Memory if CUDA is enabled) and initializing its values in a manner that makes it easy to show what the different reduction types do:

 .. literalinclude:: ../../../../examples/ex7-reductions.cpp
                     :lines: 51-76